2023 Solar Incentives Guide for New Braunfels, TX - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC originally covered 30% of the total cost of solar system installation, and has fluctuated slightly over the last few years between 26-30%.
-The percentage you qualify for will depend on when your solar system was installed.
-The total installation cost includes the panels themselves as well as the cost of equipment, labor and accessories.
-There is no maximum amount you can claim.
-The ITC can be applied to solar systems installed after January 1, 2006 on your primary or secondary residence.
-The residence must be owned by you and in the United States.
+The ITC was originally for 30% of the total cost of solar panel installation, although that number has fluctuated slightly over the years between 26-30%.
+The installation date of your solar system will determine what percentage you qualify for.
+The total installation cost includes the panels themselves as well as the cost of labor, equipment and accessories.
+There is no maximum claim amount.
+The ITC can be applied to solar panels installed after January 1, 2006, on your primary or secondary residence.
+The residence must be in the United States and owned by you.

-Reaching out to your local New Braunfels solar panel installer is the best way to learn more about how the ITC may apply to your situation.
+Your local New Braunfels solar panel installation expert can provide more information about the ITC and how it applies to your situation.

 State & Local Solar Incentives